c4tom/DreamDevBox/docs/intermediate/configure-php-xdebug/linux/sublime.rst

 .. note:: Host os and editor specific settings are highlighted in yellow and are worth googling to get a better understanding of the tools you use and to be more efficient at troubleshooting.

-Restart the Devilbox
+Restart the DreamDevBox
 --------------------

-Restarting the Devilbox is important in order for it to read the new PHP settings.
+Restarting the DreamDevBox is important in order for it to read the new PHP settings.
 Note that the following example only starts up PHP, HTTPD and Bind.

 .. code-block:: bash

-   # Navigate to the Devilbox git directory
+   # Navigate to the DreamDevBox git directory
    host> cd path/to/devilbox

    # Stop, remove stopped container and start